brazier/oophs/README.md

     SSLHonorCipherOrder     on
     SSLSessionTickets       off
     ```
-8. Download files to document root of your server and make a folder named 'devicefiles' and make sure the server has write and read permissions to that folder.
+6. Download files to document root of your server and make a folder named 'devicefiles' and make sure the server has write and read permissions to that folder.
-9. Go to services.openpeak.net and enter the mac address of the device:
+7. Go to services.openpeak.net and enter the mac address of the device:

    ![bilde](https://github.com/user-attachments/assets/5bf26504-e6ad-43ab-9de8-db15fe64a1f4)

    if you dont know you device mac you can check apache logs or look for a `[MAC-ADDRESS].heartbeat` file in the `devicefiles/` folder.
    ```
    10.0.0.xx - - [24/Apr/2025:22:31:28 +0000] "GET /dms/device/heartbeat?mac=DE:AD:CA:FE:BA:BE HTTP/1.1" 200 1410 "-" "OpenPeak DMS Client/v0.2"
    ```
-10. Send one of the xml files to the device, and wait for a reply(auto update every 5 second).
+9. Send one of the xml files to the device, and wait for a reply(auto update every 5 second).
 The device will only run it once
     ![bilde](https://github.com/user-attachments/assets/41d09249-a01d-40e7-afa6-5f7409493a2e)

 ## How it works
 * Whenever a user accesses `services.openpeak.net?mac=[MAC-ADDRESS]`
-  1. Updates the heartbeat in the top left corner from `[MAC-ADDRESS].heartbeat` and updates the "Response" field from `[MAC-ADDRESS].reply`
+  1. Every 5 seconds, updates the "heartbeat" in the top left corner from `[MAC-ADDRESS].heartbeat` and updates the "Response" field from `[MAC-ADDRESS].reply`
   2. When "Send" is clicked, writes a number 1-3 to `[MAC-ADDRESS].run`

      Example `[MAC-ADDRESS].run` file when "Send command" is choosen: